Mean--Variance Portfolio Selection by Continuous-Time Reinforcement Learning: Algorithms, Regret Analysis, and Empirical

 \section{Foundation of Reinforcement Learning Algorithms}

 A typical RL algorithm involves answering three questions: how to choose actions to strategically interact with the environment for the purpose of exploration, how to evaluate the performance of a given policy, and how to update the policy to improve its performance.
 We follow the framework of continuous-time RL in \cite{wang2020reinforcement} and \cite{jia2021policy,jia2021policypg} to address these three questions, respectively.
-While applying those general results, there is an additional Lagrange multiplier $w$ in \eqref{classical_new} that needs to be learned in the current MV setting.
+While applying those general results, there is an additional Lagrange multiplier $w$ in \eqref{classical_new} that needs to be learned, which is specific to the MV setting.